tqdm/tqdm/README.rst

 * maxinterval  : float, optional
     Maximum progress update interval, in seconds [default: 10.0].
 * miniters  : int, optional
-    Minimum progress update interval, in iterations [default: None].
+    Minimum progress update interval, in iterations.
     If specified, will set `mininterval` to 0.
 * ascii  : bool, optional
-    If [default: None] or False, use unicode (smooth blocks) to fill the meter.
+    If unspecified or False, use unicode (smooth blocks) to fill the meter.
 The fallback is to use ASCII characters `1-9 #`.
-* disable  : bool
+* disable  : bool, optional
     Whether to disable the entire progressbar wrapper [default: False].
 * unit  : str, optional